 Now that you understand how compression and equalization work, there is also a final question about the signal chain, which refers to the order in which you might use these plugins.
 While there are always exceptions, in almost every case you will always use equalization before compression.
 More specifically, I always recommend using a compressor AFTER you've used equalization.

 Remember that equalization involves adding to or removing volume from specific frequencies in a signal.
 This will always impact the overall volume of your signal, which is what your compressor relies on to work in the first place.
 After equalizing your audio, you have a brand new signal that should be run through a compressor again to accommodate those changes.

 It is absolutely possible to use a compressor before you EQ so that you have a nice baseline to start.
 However, once you use EQ, you have will have different audio signal.
-You will mostly like want to add a second compressor AFTER the EQ to compensate for your changes.
+You will most likely want to add a second compressor AFTER the EQ to compensate for your changes.

 Go Forth and Create Good Audio!